 - Renew car registration as a new Pennsylvania resident.

 How to Renew Car Registration in Pennsylvania

-Renewing car registrations in Pennsylvania is easier than one may think.
-Drivers in the state will have different car registration renewal options to choose from: online, in person and by mail.
-The documents you need to provide will depend upon which method you choose to apply, but generally applicants will need to provide the following:
+Renewing car registration in Pennsylvania is easier than one may think.
+PA drivers will have different car registration renewal options to choose from: online, in person and by mail.
+Documents needed to renew vehicle registration will depend upon which method you choose to apply, but generally applicants will need to provide the following: